[Home]

 The Wellcome Collection contains a vast array of images, books and manuscripts

-Les Gueules Cassees - a site covering the French experience, constructed by Sophie Delaporte under the auspices of BIUM and the Historial de la Grande Guree, Peronne (in French)
+Les Gueules Cassees - a site covering the French experience, constructed by Sophie Delaporte under the auspices of BIUM and the Historial de la Grande Guerre, Peronne (in French)

 The Hocken Libary, Univerity of Otago - which holds a series of records complementing the Gillies Archive in the form of part case files, watercolours and wax moulages from Sidcup